LearnExcel.io

 Mean Absolute Deviation is a powerful statistical measure that gives you valuable insights into the variability of your data set.
 You can use MAD to understand how much your data set deviates from the mean, which can help you identify outliers or unusual data points.
 This measure is especially useful when dealing with highly variable data sets where the standard deviation may not be the best indicator to represent the data.

 MAD is similar in many ways to standard deviation, which is another measure of variability commonly used in statistics.
 However, there are some important differences between the two measures.
-Standard deviation places greater weight on larger deviations from the mean, while MAD treats all deviations equally.
-Additionally, MAD is a more robust measure of variability than standard deviation, which means that it is less sensitive to outliers in your data set.
+Standard deviation squares each deviation before averaging, which places greater weight on larger deviations from the mean, while MAD treats all deviations equally.
+Additionally, MAD is a more robust measure of variability, which means it is less sensitive to outliers in your data set.

 Using MAD in Real-World Applications